wisoums/Wavy-Enemies-Game/README.md

 <b>Technical Specifications:</b>

-  - Data Structure: Uses Java classes and interfaces to manage game objects like players and enemies.
-Each object type inherits from a common GameObject class that handles attributes such as position and movement.
+  - Architecture: Leverages object-oriented programming to structure game elements like players, enemies, and the game environment.
+Each game entity is derived from a common GameObject class, which encapsulates characteristics such as position and movement behavior.

-  - Functionality: Includes player movement, collision detection, enemy spawning, and game state management.
-Features an incremental difficulty level where enemies gain speed and complexity as the game progresses.
+  - Functionality: Features include handling player controls, detecting collisions between objects, managing enemy spawn mechanics, and tracking game states.
+The game difficulty increases as players progress, introducing faster and more challenging enemies.

-  - Interactivity: Offers a simple and intuitive user interface using Java Swing, allowing players to start the game, pause, and resume.
-The HUD provides real-time updates on player health and score, enhancing the gameplay experience with immediate feedback.
+  - Interactivity: Utilizes Java Swing for the graphical user interface, providing a straightforward menu system for game controls and navigation.
+A Heads-Up Display (HUD) offers real-time feedback on player stats like health and score, enhancing user engagement and gameplay strategy.